Pre-diabetes - What You Need to Know

 - Balancing your blood sugar with 1.
 A nutritious breakfast with a focus on healthy proteins.
 2. 4-5 smaller meals during the day, rather than one to three large ones.
 3. No food 2 hours before bedtime

 You can also benefit by supplementing with natural treatments.
-Particularly helpful are our Omega 3 / DHA Plus and Systemic Care.
-Both of these address root causes such as inflammation, efficient insulin production and secretion and strengthening of the liver and elimination of toxins
+Particularly helpful is our Omega 3 / DHA Plus.
+It can help address root causes such as inflammation, efficient insulin production and secretion and strengthening of the liver and elimination of toxins.

 Insulin is a hormone produced in the body.
 It helps glucose move out of the blood and into body tissue for use as energy.
 Excess body weight makes your tissues less responsive to insulin leading to high blood sugar.